Law and Bioengineering

 Not only does my joint degree program prepare me to build bridges between lawyers and scientists, it's also incredibly exciting.
 As a student, I've led a group in developing a novel medical device with the potential to significantly improve patient outcomes—something usually only medical students and scientists can do. – Noah Richmond, JD/MS in Law and Bioengineering, '08

-Encompassing stem cells, microchips implanted into the brain, artificial hearts, man-made retinas, and much more, bioengineering is one of the fastest growing fields in biomedicine.
+Encompassing stem cells, synthetic biology, microchips implanted into the brain, artificial hearts, man-made retinas, and much more, bioengineering is one of the fastest growing fields in biomedicine.
 This burgeoning discipline needs people familiar with both science and law to help bring innovation to market.